 10SK A or 10SK 1 [10 inch Skillet + first set in a sequence]

 We prefer the round 1 3/8 inch Brass tags and 1 1/4 inch split rings.
 You can get a set of metal stamping letters/numbers at Harbor Freight for about $15-25.

 We then split the costs per unit.
-We did that a a year or so ago.
-We went through 200 rather quickly.
+Our cooking group did that a a year or so ago.
+We went through 200 tags rather quickly.

-At current prices [December 2018] that amounts to about $0.70 each, for one tag including one split ring.
-That price would only be available for a meet up at one of our get together/camp outs or Dutch Oven gathering.
+At current prices [December 2018] that amounted to about $0.70 each, for one tag including one split ring.
+That price would only be available for a local “meet up” at one of our get together/camp outs or Dutch Oven gathering.
 No mail type delivery at that price.
-If you can find them locally in that price range you should snag them.
+If you can find them anywhere close to that price range you should snag them.

 1 3/8 inch diameter brass tag